Are you struggling with your important relationships or finding it hard to cope with life in general?

-My psychotherapy practice is in Esher, Surrey, KT10 and is within easy reach of Esher train station and the A3.
+My counselling and therapy practice is located in Esher, Surrey, KT10 and is within easy reach of Esher train station and the A3.
 I am a short drive from Kingston upon Thames or Walton upon Thames, and also conveniently located for Molesey, Hinchley Wood, Oxshott, Hampton Court, Cobham, Weybridge, Thames Ditton, Surbiton, Claygate or Hersham.
 There is ample free parking outside my practice.

-Not sure if working with a psychotherapist like me is right for you?
+Not sure if working with a therapist like me is right for you?
+It's natural to feel hesitant about speaking to a therapist for the first time.
 Click here to find out a bit more about how I will support you.

 What I'm reading ...